Scientific Name

 Description

-Hatiora epiphylloides is an epiphytic, freely branching, shrubby, pendent cactus.
-Branches are shortly segmented with segments are up to 1 inch (2.5 cm) long and up to 0.4 inch (1 cm) wide and margins strongly notched.
-The areoles are very small and spineless.
-The flowers are yellow and occur exceptionally on the margins.
+Hatiora epiphylloides, also known as Schlumbergera lutea, is a shrubby epiphytic cactus with pendent, shortly segmented branches with strongly notched margins.
+The segments are up to 1 inch (2.5 cm) long and up to 0.4 inches (1 cm) wide.
+Areoles are very small and spineless.

 Hardiness